meet-projects/Y1-Summer-Labs/07. Dictionaries Lab/README.md

 2. Use `print` to print out the **amount of cheese** from `mac_and_cheese_recipe` that is needed!

-3. Use `print` to print out every ingredient and amount in the dictionary!
+3. Use `print` to print out the whole dictionary dictionary!

 4. Now use `print` to print out just the ingredients without the amounts.

 5. Next use `print` to print out just the amounts without the ingredients.

-6. Print the number of ingredients in the `mac_and_cheese_recipe` dictionary.
+> At this point your first 4 tests should pass!

 ### 2) Dictionaries in Dictionaries (Nested dictionaries)
 ```python